 After feeding, cleaning and lunch, it’s project time.

-“We give new enrichment items every day, and bears are pretty good at destroying things, so we try to have plenty ready to go,” says Withers, who makes many of the items herself from PVC pipes, old bowling balls, large barrels or fire hoses woven into sausages.
+“We give new enrichment items every day, and bears are pretty good at destroying things, so we try to have plenty ready to go,” says Haley, who makes many of the items herself from PVC pipes, old bowling balls, large barrels or fire hoses woven into sausages.
 Most of the items can hide food to challenge the bears mentally and physically.

-Withers has also had to become a power tool expert, building things like a support for Carly the cougar to rest her tail on while training for blood draws.
+Haley has also had to become a power tool expert, building things like a support for Carly the cougar to rest her tail on while training for blood draws.

-“Everything I know how to do, I learned it here,” says Withers, who began at Northwest Trek as an intern in 2013 during her final year of college, and became a keeper nine months later.
+“Everything I know how to do, I learned it here,” says Haley, who began at Northwest Trek as an intern in 2013 during her final year of college, and became a keeper nine months later.

 “When you start working with an animal you’re not its best friend right away,” she explains.
 “With Carly it’s taken years to build this relationship.
 Respect is so important – just sitting, talking to them, offering their favorite treat, not being scary or unpredictable.
 And behaving the way they like you to: with bears and wolves that’s being excited; with the cats, it’s calm.
 It’s not like you’re Snow White.
 You have to keep working at it, every day.”